-If you have any questions about this program, you can contact the Office of Graduate Studies and Research at 903-223-3129 or you can contact the Doctoral Program Coordinator, Dr. Sara Lawrence, at sara.lawrence@tamut.edu.
+If you have any questions about this program, you can contact the Office of Graduate Studies and Research at 903-223-3129 or you can contact the Doctoral Program Coordinator, Dr. Rebeca Cooper at rcooper@tamut.edu .

 Once again, thank you for your interest in the Scholars of Practice doctoral program at Texas A&M University-Texarkana.